jaaron/autogate/README.md

 as provided, but that the casting will be done upside down (so that metal flows in the direction of the positive Z-axis).
-Tube attachment points are determined by walking up the model and identifying isolated mounds off volume greater than a provided `min_vol` value.
+Tube attachment points are determined by walking up the model and identifying isolated mounds of volume greater than a provided `min_vol` value.
 The tubes are then routed along a simple bezier spline to the outside of the meshes bounding box and down to the XY-plane).